|WERE YOU TALKING TO ME?|

 It's definitely a weirder build, though.
 I find it works much better if you can place the station near where you expect the dogfighting to take place so you can keep moving the Phantoms (with Cloak) onto the station to heal at the end of the Squadron Phase.
 It's definitely trickier to use than the blunt force technique of just smashing problems with TIE Defenders, but it does have more "tech" options due to Cloak and is overall better against ships.
 The issue is surviving that long.

 That's just beginning to dig through options when it comes to MFC options for Imperials, though, and I encourage you Imperial readers out there to try out some of your own ideas, too!
 Just remember that the basic goal with a medium fighter coverage approach is to "small fighter coverage harder" but use that approach to meaningfully do something once you win the squadron mini-game.
 You can achieve that with multi-role fighters (like TIE Defenders and maybe even TIE Phantoms) that can transition over to bombing ships or you can add some heavier multi-role squadrons (like Decimators, Firesprays, aces), or some tech bomber squadrons (like Captain Jonus/Gamma Squadron).
-What I strongly encourage you to avoid is going overboard on only killing squadrons.
+What I strongly encourage you to avoid is going overboard on only killing squadrons unless your commander is Sloane.
 It can be tempting to create an "aces that hate squadrons flying circus" with Soontir, Mauler, Howlrunner, Dengar, and other TIE aces until you've just got the squadron mini-game on lockdown.
 The problem with that approach is it's a ton of points invested in not losing the squadron mini-game but it's absolute overkill when it comes to points applied towards actually winning the real game, as your anti-squadron aces are pretty ineffective against the enemy ships still hanging around once you've blown up all their squadrons.
 So be careful to be awesome only while it's cost effective 😉.